-That’s why we’ve compiled this handy list of 20 things you can do now to refocus and realign your content marketing operation for the new year.
+That’s why we’ve compiled this handy list of 20 things you can do now to help your 2024 turn out a lot better.

 Whether you’re a two-person marketing team or a massive department, tackling these to-dos (to whatever degree you can) will help you work smarter and more effectively next year.